 Increasingly common in new builds now, and for a good reason, are double glazed windows.

 These windows are made from two panes of glass that are separated by a layer of air or gas and then sealed.
-They are designed to provide an even better barrier against outside temperatures because the two layers of glass dramatically reduces transmission of both heat and sound.
+They are designed to provide an even better barrier against outside temperatures.
+This is because the two layers of glass dramatically reduces transmission of both heat and sound.

 It isn’t until you have to select windows for your home that you realise just how much choice and confusion there is!

-I had a nightmare trying to find windows that look nice and don’t cost a fortune but learnt a lot about how to select windows for your home and share these tips here.
+I had a nightmare trying to find windows that look nice and don’t cost a fortune.
+I learnt a lot about how to select windows for your home and share these tips here.

 Although the upfront cost of double glazed windows is high, they can improve the thermal efficiency of your windows by up to 70% — drastically improving the comfort of your home and reducing power bills over time.

 Other benefits include, reducing condensation on windows which inhibits the growth of mould and can prolong the life of your window coverings too.